nuance/dotfiles/ical-to-diary/README.md

 `-urlRegexes [path]` - pass a path to a file containing one regex per line.
 For every ical entry, the first regex to find a substring in the description will be pulled out.
 I use this to find zoom or bluejeans links inside descriptions, which will then be shown in the diary entry for quick launching.

 `-extraRegexes [path]` - pass a path to a file containing one regex per line.
 Every regex will be run on the description of each event, and the results will be concatenated into the resulting diary description.
-I use these to pull out zoom meeeting codes or other useful structured-ish metadata that shows up in my events.
+I use these to pull out zoom meeting codes or other useful structured-ish metadata that shows up in my events.